Freedom of the seas: Trade opportunities

 From the Vikings to the European, Central Asia, Africa and North and South America, trade has served an important role in history, and has been a key factor of a growing economy.
 Trade transfers the ownership of goods from one person or entity to another by getting a product or service in exchange from the buyer.
 When a ship sets sail, there may be many ports waiting for it to bring goods from all over the world for trade and sale.
 Free trade opening up markets to foreign suppliers increases competition.
 Without free trade, domestic companies may have enjoyed monopolies or oligopolies that enabled them to keep prices well above marginal costs.
 Trade liberalization will undermine that market power.

-The World Trade Organization states that "The ocean is a big part of the free trade happening around the world.
-Every day we see silk imported from China, fruits from Mexico, spices from India, chocolate from Africa and many more goods in our home were imported from another country.
-The ocean made it possible for many countries to put their cargoes on to ships and transfer them across the ocean.
-Dozens of nations joined the World Trade Organization.
-With goods to be traded from one nation to another through the transportation on various size vessels from coast to coast, trade promoted more economic value to goods where goods and services are produced to support the supply and demand of the participants in the organization."

 The Merchant Marine Act of 1920, also known as the Jones Act (46 USC § 883) is a maritime law that controls coastal trade within the United States and determines which ships may lawfully engage in that trade and the rules under which they must operate.
 The act is in place to protect jobs for US citizens and its people working at U.S. ports, and on U.S. vessels.
 Many vessels around the globe sail under many different flags, and have different crews from different parts of the world where the pay rate is much lower than the U.S. The Jones Act protects the Americans' jobs and restricts coastwise transportation of passengers.
 46 USC § 12108 additionally restricts the use of foreign vessels to commercially catch or transport fish in U.S. waters.